 4. Hang Position

-The basic hang position is a passive hold where the gymnast hangs from the rings with arms extended and shoulders slightly engaged.
-This position is used as a resting and starting position for various other ring skills.
+The hang is a passive or active hold where the gymnast dangles from the rings with arms extended.
+It is used as both a starting and resting position.

 5. Dip Support Position